SETOMAA – UNESCO INTANGIBLE CULTURAL HERITAGE OF HUMANITY

 It is best to start the tour from Võru and finish in Tartu.

-- Värska Farm Museum.
+• Värska Farm Museum.
 A living farm museum with livestock to give you an idea of the traditional way of life of the Seto people some 100 years ago.
-Option to hold a workshop on baking traditional rye buns in a Russian stove.
+Optional workshop on baking traditional rye buns in a Russian stove.
 Option to have hot drinks and/or lunch in the museum restaurant.
 Handicrafts for sale and a gift shop.
-Durations: museum tour approx. 1 hour, bun baking approx. 30 min., meal in the restaurant approx. 45 min.
+Duration: museum tour approx. 1 hour, bun baking approx. 30 min., restaurant meal approx. 45 min.

-- Saatse Boot:drive through Russia.
-There is a section of Russian territory en route from Värska to Saatse.
+• Saatse Boot: drive through Russia.
+There is a section of Russian territory in the route from Värska to Saatse.
 Visitors are permitted to drive through without a Russian visa, but they are not allowed to stop.

-- Old George’s Soap Shop and God’s Hill.
-A visit to a courageous and smart entrepreneur who combines ingredients from the local environment – bog peat, the holy water of Pechory Monastery, fine sand, birch leaves, blueberries, etc. – into lovely-smelling products.
-Listen to his stories, smell the soaps, and buy some lovely and useful souvenirs (payment in cash only).
-God’s Hill is a small hilltop with local historical links.
+• Old George’s Soap Shop and God’s Hill.
+A visit to a courageous and smart entrepreneur who combines ingredients from the local environment – such as bog peat, the holy water of Pechory Monastery, fine sand, birch leaves, blueberries – into lovely-smelling products.
+Listen to his stories, smell the soap, and buy some lovely and useful souvenirs (payment in cash only).
+God’s Hill is a small hilltop of local historical significance.
 Duration approx. 1 hour.

-- Obinitsa Museum:get dressed up as a Seto!
+• Obinitsa Museum: get dressed up as a Seto!
 The Seto women have a special look and wear a lot of silver jewellery.
-Get an idea of how to dress as a Seto, as one of the group members is dressed up in Seto clothes and jewellery.
-This is equally enjoyable for the other members of the group, as the person dressed up will look completely different.
+Get an idea of how to dress as a Seto – one of the group members is dressed up in Seto clothing and jewellery.
+This is equally enjoyable for the other members of the group: the person who gets dressed up will look completely different.
 Gift shop and souvenirs.
 Duration approx. 1 hour.

-- Taarka’s House.
-A heartwarming and bountiful dinner introducing the best traditional recipes from Seto cuisine.
+• Taarka’s House.
+A heart-warming and bountiful dinner featuring the best traditional recipes from Seto cuisine.
 The hosts welcome visitors and tell them all about the food.
 Duration approx. 1 hour.

-- The dinner can be accompanied or followed by a performance by a local choir presenting Seto leelo (groups only), the traditional Seto multi-tonal singing, which has been included in the UNESCO List of Intangible Cultural Heritage since 2009.
+• The dinner can be accompanied or followed by a performance by a local choir presenting Seto Leelo (groups only), the traditional Seto polyphonic singing, which has been included in the UNESCO Representative List of the Intangible Cultural Heritage since 2009.
 Duration approx. 1 hour.
 Optional: a session with a musician to learn some traditional dances.
 Duration approx. 30 min.